 ⦁ Fix last session’s SB 22 to fully implement the intent of the Legislature so that the City of Austin and other political subdivisions may not pay for “abortion services” (transportation, housing, child care, etc.) to help women obtain abortions at taxpayer expense.

-The City of Austin has appropriated $250,000 to fund organizations that assist women (including minor girls) to obtain abortions but not funding the abortions.
+The City of Austin has appropriated $150,000 and intends to appropriate another $400,000 to fund organizations that assist women (including minor girls) to obtain abortions but not funding the abortions.
 The grantees — Jane’s Due Process, Fund Texas Choice, and Mama Sana Vibrant Women — are not abortion providers or affiliates of abortion providers and are not excluded by SB 22.

 ⦁ Continue to fund the Alternatives to Abortion program at the current or increased rate ($40 M/year) in the biennial budget.